How to Book a Nepal Freelance Guide?

 Step 5: Payment

-Most freelance guides require partial payment upfront to secure the booking.
-The remainder is paid at the start or end of the trek.
-Avoid full upfront payments to mitigate risk.
-Payment can often be made via cash, bank transfer, or mobile payment apps in Nepal.
+Most freelance guides require you to pay a partial amount upfront to secure your booking.
+You pay the remainder at the start or end of the trek.
+Avoid paying the full amount upfront to reduce your risk.
+You can often make payments via cash, bank transfer, or mobile payment apps in Nepal.

 Step 6: Final Preparations